future-wd/hugo-image/readme.md

 The following example shows all configuration options.
 The only required option is "src".

+Fixed/responsive width images and page/global resource images have been merged into two examples for brevity.
+The options are interchangable.

 // style comments have been used for clarity

 ### Fixed width, page resource